 The following procedure walks you through the From Git option in the Developer perspective to create an application.

-In the Add view, click From Git to see the Import from git form.
+In the +Add view, click From Git in the Git Repository tile to see the Import from git form.

 In the Git section, enter the Git repository URL for the codebase you want to use to create an application.
 For example, enter the URL of this sample Node.js application